miku/httpgetaway/Proxy.md

 to the server in order to request a tunnel
 ([RFC7231 4.3.6](https://tools.ietf.org/html/rfc7231#section-4.3.6)).

 This tunnel is technically not restricted to HTTPS, but most often is - also for security reasons.
+Note-to-self: setup proxy to workaround HTTP only wifi.

 ```
 CONNECT www.google.com HTTP/1.1